tango-controls/tango-doc/source/tools-and-extensions/archiving/mambo.rst

     Figure : Step1, general properties

 -  You can choose a name for the AC.
 This field isn’t mandatory but it is recommended to fill it, to better identify your different ACs later.

 -  The creation and update dates are filled or modified automatically upon saving an AC.
 Click next

 *Step 2: Select the AC attributes*

 There are 2 ways to select the AC attributes.
 The user can choose a selection method in the Options.

 *Step 2, method 1:*

     |image18|

     Figure 8: Step 2, select AC attributes (standard method)

 -  The left tree lists the Tango attributes.
 The right tree represents the current attributes of the edited AC.
 Both trees have the same structure of TANGO\_HOST/Domains/Families/Members/Attributes.

-    *WARNING* The left tree listing the Tango attributes is initially only loaded up to Members level to avoid overloading.
+.. warning:: The left tree listing the Tango attributes is initially only loaded up to Members level to avoid overloading.
 The attributes are loaded upon user selection of a Member (device) node.

 -  Adding attributes to the current AC: